Best Welding Jackets

 Q. What to wear for welding?

 A. Welding can be dangerous without proper protection due to flying sparks and spatters of hot metal.
-Protection, in this case, in the best form, is to use the welding jacket.
+Protection, in this case, is the best form, which is to use the welding jacket.
 It protects the most volatile and likely to be hit area, i.e., the torso.

-There are other items one can wear to protect themselves, e.g., aprons, bibs, sleeves, etc. However, a welding jacket comes most in handy.
+Other items one can wear to protect themselves, such as aprons, bibs, sleeves, etc., are useful.
+However, a welding jacket is most handy.

 Q. Do I need a welding Jacket?

-A welding Jacket, a good one, goes a long way toward ensuring this type of physical safety.
-It is specially made for such an environment; therefore, it is recommended to get one if you are going to engage in welding activities.
+A good welding Jacket goes a long way toward ensuring this type of physical safety.
+It is specially made for such an environment; therefore, it is recommended that you get one if you are going to engage in welding activities.

 Q. What is the best welding shirt?

-A. A welding jacket is preferable to a welding shirt as it offers more protection than a welding shirt.
-If one is intent on using a welding shirt, though, the Magid Spark guard flame-resistant welding shirt may just be the best option.
+A. A welding jacket is preferable to a welding shirt as it offers more protection.
+If one is intent on using a welding shirt, though, the Magid Spark guard flame-resistant welding shirt is the best option.

-The fact that Magid is the leading distributor, importers, and manufacturers of personal protection equipment in the United States gives an idea of the implied quality.
+Magid is the leading distributor, importer, and manufacturer of personal protection equipment in the United States, which gives an idea of the implied quality.

-Their shirts, made of 100% cotton with non-reflective metal snap closures on the wrists, offer a high range of protection against flames and sparks, with a fasten left side breast pocket and a laydown collar.
+Their shirts, made of 100% cotton with non-reflective metal snap closures on the wrists, offer a high range of protection against flames and sparks, with a left-side breast pocket and a lay-down collar.

 They are ideal for lightweight welding projects.
 As an added advantage, they also offer anti-mildew and anti-static protection on the fabric.